PowerDNS/pdns/docs/markdown/recursor/scripting.md

 All these functions are passed the IP address of the requester, plus the name and type being requested.
 In return, these functions indicate if they have taken over the request, or want to let normal proceedings take their course.

-**Warning**: In development versions of the PowerDNS Recursor, versions which were never released except as for testing purposes, these functions had a fourth parameter: localip This parameter has been replaced by `getlocaladdress()`, for which see below.
+**Warning**: In development versions of the PowerDNS Recursor, versions which were never released except as for testing purposes, these functions had a fourth parameter: localip.
+This parameter has been replaced by `getlocaladdress()`, for which see below.

 If a function has taken over a request, it should return an rcode (usually 0), and specify a table with records to be put in the answer section of a packet.
 An interesting rcode is NXDOMAIN (3, or `pdns.NXDOMAIN`), which specifies the non-existence of a domain.
 Returning -1 and an empty table signifies that the function chose not to intervene.